navikt/pam-import-api/docs/index.md

 |country | String | Optional | Land | Country, defaults to Norge | Norge |

 ## Category
-Ads are classified by occupations, which use the international standard [STYRK-08](https://www.ssb.no/klass/klassifikasjoner/7) from SSB.
-You can download all STYRK08-categories from [here](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/styrk/occupations), another simplified version of STYRK-08, can also be [used](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/pyrk/occupations).
+Ads are classified by occupations, and these are divided in two levels.
+You can download all occupations [here](https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/categories/pyrk/occupations).

 It is possible to have more than 1 and max 3 occupation categories for each ad.